Let's plan!

 2) Pierre Hermé

 Haute-pâtisserie meets viennoiserie: clean lamination, impeccable butter.
-Nicknamed the “Picasso of pastry,” Hermé brings seasonal creativity (and precision learned in haute cuisine) to a classic that stays elegant rather than heavy.
+Nicknamed the “Picasso of pastry,” Hermé brings seasonal creativity and high precision to a classic that stays elegant rather than heavy.

 126 Boulevard Saint-Germain, 75006 — Map